joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 })(request, response);
 ~~~

-This looks simple enough, but imagine we had a lot more fields to load into the objects to be serialized—the more fields we had, the more lines of code we'd need.
+This looks simple enough, but imagine we have a lot more fields to load into the objects to be serialized—the more fields we want, the more lines of code we'll need.

 This is much nicer to implement with GlideQuery.
 Since the objects are already native objects, we can push each one onto the array as is and return the array with full confidence it can be safely stringified into JSON.